spatie/docs.spatie.be-old/resources/views/laravel-medialibrary/v4/installation-setup-in-lumen.md

 }
 ```

-Manually copy the package config file to `app\config\laravel-medialibrary.php` (you may need to
+Manually copy the package config file to `<yourproject>\config\medialibrary.php` (you may need to
 create the config directory if it does not already exist).

-Copy the [Laravel filesystem config file](https://github.com/laravel/laravel/blob/v5.2.31/config/filesystems.php) into `app\config\filesystem.php`.
+Copy the [Laravel filesystem config file](https://github.com/laravel/laravel/blob/v5.2.31/config/filesystems.php) into `<yourproject>\config\filesystems.php`.
 You should add a disk configuration to the filesystem config matching the `defaultFilesystem` specified in the laravel-medialibrary config file.

 Finally, update `boostrap/app.php` to load both config files: